Platform tennis

-Platform tennis (often called "paddle", despite other sports with similar names) is derived from tennis, developed in 1928 at Fox Meadow Tennis Club in Scarsdale, New York by James Cogswell and Fessenden Blanchard.
+Platform tennis is derived from tennis, developed in 1928 at Fox Meadow Tennis Club in Scarsdale, New York by James Cogswell and Fessenden Blanchard.

 Development

 Cogswell and Blanchard had been seeking to develop a sport that could be played outdoors during the winter.
 The original platform they constructed was 48 ft long and 20 ft wide, dimensions that were dictated by the Cogswell property's steep slope and constrained by the presence of a large rock.
 The court was too small for volleyball and the overhanging foliage precluded badminton, two alternatives that Cogswell and Blanchard had considered, leaving a form of deck tennis as the only option that they deemed viable.
 Cogswell found paddle tennis equipment in a sporting goods store and started using it on their court after lowering the net that they had used to play deck tennis.
 As the balls they used tended to go out of play, fencing was added, rising from an initial height of 8 ft up to 12 ft as of 1932.
 The dimensions of 39 ft by 18 ft were expanded to the 44 ft by 20 ft size of a badminton court.
 As this left a narrow strip out of play between the court and the fencing, the fences were put into play and players were allowed to hit the ball after it hit off of the fence.
 The court dimensions expanded to their final size in 1932, making it equivalent to one-quarter the size of a standard tennis court.
 In 1935, Scarsdale's Fox Meadow Club hosted the first national championship.